Git-BritHub/Regex-My-Email/gist-eregex.md

 In this tutorial, we'll be covering the regex components used to verify a user's provided email.
 The following regex is a simple and common one used for matching an email to ensure its validity:
 <br><code> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ </code></br>
 Depending on how strict you'd like your email validation process to be, the regex needed for matching an email will differ.
 We'll go over what each character, symbol and expression does in great detail.
-For a quick-reference table and a quick break-down of the Regex characters, symbols and expressions that go into matching an email, feel free to skip ahead to my [Conclusion and Quick-Reference Table](#conclusion-and-quick-reference-table) section of this tutorial.
+For a quick-reference table and a quick break-down of the Regex characters, symbols and expressions that go into matching an email, feel free to skip ahead to my [Conclusion and Regex Cheatsheet](#conclusion-and-regex-cheatsheet) section of this tutorial.

 ## Table of Contents